lcunningham24/Mod-5-Project/README.md

 I chose to use an F1 score as the metric to evaluate my models.
 An F1 score measures a model's accuracy on a particular dataset.
 It is the "harmonic mean" of precision and recall and is useful when false positives and false negatives are more important.
 By finding a balance between precision and recall, it is particularly useful when the distribution of our classes are imbalanced.
 In the context of this project, we have significant class imbalance, therefore an F1 score seemed most appropriate.

 For modeling, I started with a baseline Dummy Classifier model and got an F1 score of 0.0.
 The Dummy Classifier was predicting everything as being outside of the Top-10 class, this is due to our class imbalance.
 To preprocess my data, I used a standard scalar and SMOTE to combat this class imbalance.
 My Random Forest model ending up being my best model with an F1 score of 0.60.
+Looking at feature importance, danceability, duration, energy, tempo and valence seemed to be the most indicative for my model.

 ## Conclusions